 - vocabulary analyzed above: wore (the irregular past tense of wear), and in the wake of.

 - vocabulary analyzed in other posts on richyrocks.com: remind, encourage, slightly, quote, compromise, and rescind.

 - new vocabulary: spotlight, herstory, outraged and ultimately.

-should kathy loeffler sell her share of the atlanta dream and leave the wnba? share your thoughts under leave a reply
+should kelly loeffler sell her share of the atlanta dream and leave the wnba? share your thoughts under leave a reply

 have fun, amigos.